kennychua/pdiffy/examples/mocha-phantomjs/MOCHA-PHANTOMJS.md

 ## Prerequisites
 You will need the following :
-* phantomjs and mocha-phantomjs installed as described [here](https://github.com/metaskills/mocha-phantomjs) XXX check and improve formatting here
+* phantomjs and mocha-phantomjs installed as described [here](https://github.com/metaskills/mocha-phantomjs)
 ```
 $ npm install -g mocha-phantomjs phantomjs
 ```

-Otherwise, once you have downloaded and installed PhantomJS yourself and have it on the PATH:
+* Otherwise, once you have downloaded and installed PhantomJS yourself and have it on the PATH:
 ```javascript
 $ npm install -g mocha-phantomjs
 ```